Finn-Lab/MAG_Snakemake_wf/README.md

 Evaluate Bottlenecks: 120 hours

-# Results

-To generate results from the associated paper, please select a figure to reproduce in the associated Snakefile.

 # Citation
+For a walk-through of this pipeline, please visit:
+Saheb Kashaf, S., Almeida, A., Segre, J.A. et al. Recovering prokaryotic genomes from host-associated, short-read shotgun metagenomic sequencing data.
+Nat Protoc (2021). https://doi.org/10.1038/s41596-021-00508-2

+To generate results from the paper associated with this pipeline, please select a figure to reproduce in the Snakefile.